The origins of Baptist churches go back to the 1600s.

 1. John Wigan & the "Coldhouse cause"

 During the time of the English Civil War (1642-1651), John Wigan (d.
-1665), formerly a Church of England Minister at Gorton, became pastor of a Baptist church meeting in Chetham's hospital, which is now part Chetham's College of Music in Manchester.
-On his departure around 1654, this congregation continued under the leadership of John Jones and Edward Gathorne.
+1665), formerly a Church of England Minister at Gorton, became pastor of a Baptist church meeting in a barn on the grounds of what is now Chetham's School of Music in Manchester.
+On his departure around 1654, this congregation continued under the pastorate of John Jones in conjunction with Edward Gathorne.

 Here is an excerpt from a book entitled, "William Gadsby" by Ian J. Shaw: